section-engineering-education/engineering-education/content/articles/using-lottie-animations-in-flutter/index.md

 ### Conclusion

 Lottie animations are simple and easy to implement in a Flutter application.
 We have gone through implementing these Lottie animations in our app.
 We have also used an animation controller to control the state of our animation.
 This knowledge can be used in other ways in creating interactive UIs for your projects.
-Hope the tutorial will be useful.
+I hope the tutorial will be helpful.

 Happy Coding!